American optimism is something us Aussies should learn to do better.

 We should bring each other up, not down.
 Only then will innovation begin infiltrating throughout the business world.

-Providing value at scale is the surest way to make a dent in the universe and money.
-Yet why do so many people focus on the symptom (money) instead?
+A focus on providing value at scale is the surest way to make a dent in the universe and money.
+Yet why do so many people focus on the symptom (money, growth etc) instead?
 Some join the entrepreneurial world to make money.
-While there is nothing wrong with this on it's own- if your sole...
+While there is nothing wrong with this on...